nicoRomeroCuruchet/SelfBalancingRobot/README.md

 This project aims to develop a simulated self-balancing robot using ROS (Robot Operating System) and Gazebo.
 The goal is to implement control algorithms that enable the robot to maintain its balance in an inverted pendulum configuration.The Self Balancing Robot Simulation project focuses on tackling the challenge of stabilizing an inverted pendulum.
 By leveraging ROS and Gazebo, we create a realistic simulation environment to develop and test control algorithms for the robot's balance maintenance.

+# Features

+- Simulation Environment: Utilize Gazebo, a powerful robotics simulator, to create a virtual world for the self-balancing robot.
+- Sensor Integration: Incorporate an IMU (Inertial Measurement Unit) to measure the inclination angle of the robot.
+- Control Algorithms: Implement various control algorithms, such as PID (Proportional-Integral-Derivative) or RL (Reinforcement Learning), to continuously adjust the        robot's movements and maintain its vertical balance.
+- Real-Time Visualization: Visualize the robot's state and control inputs in real-time using ROS tools and Gazebo's graphical interface.

 # Setup